 Lower Columbia College, Alan Thompson Library Rm.
 126 (University Center)

 - Lower Columbia Regional University Center Celebrates First Graduate, January 12, 2015

 - Grand opening set for new LCC regional center, The Daily News, October 12, 2013

-The Lower Columbia region has one of the higher ratios of residents who have earned an associate degree in our state but one of the lowest percentages of residents who have completed a bachelor's degree.
+The Lower Columbia region has one of the higher ratios of residents earning an associate degree in our state, but one of the lowest percentage of residents completing a bachelor's degree.

 Only 16% of Cowlitz and Wahkiakum county adults over age 25 have completed four or more years of college compared to a state average of 32%.